dlt-hub/dlt/docs/website/docs/tutorial/sql-database.md

 When you want to update the existing data as new data is loaded, you can use the `merge` write disposition.
 This requires specifying a primary key for the table.
 The primary key is used to match the new data with the existing data in the destination table.

 In the previous example, we set `write_disposition="replace"` inside `pipeline.run()` which caused all the tables to be loaded with `replace`.
-However, it's also possible to define the `write_disposition` strategy separately for each tables using the `apply_hints` method.
+However, it's also possible to define the `write_disposition` strategy separately for each table using the `apply_hints` method.
 In the example below, we use `apply_hints` on each table to specify different primary keys for merge:

 ```py
 import dlt